seonman/HarmanDeveloperDocs/docs/_build/html/_sources/iOS/hkwhub-spec.txt

 Sample Web App
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As a sample client app, you can use **WebHubPubNubApp** that you can download from Harman Developer web site (http://developer.harman.com).
+As a sample client app, you can use **WebHubPubNubApp** that you can download from Harman Developer web site (http://developer.harman.com) or directly from :download:`here <download/WebHubPubNubApp.zip>`..
 Likewise, The Web app is created using Polymer v0.5 (https://www.polymer-project.org/0.5/).

 Once you download the app, unzip it.
 You will see the following sub directories.